The Prettiest Lake in Every State

 Tennessee: Douglas Lake

 The majestic Smoky Mountains of East Tennessee provide the backdrop for Douglas Lake, near Sevierville.
-It’s the perfect setting for a fall road trip, and birders will also enjoy the many bald eagles in the region, which are bred and released by the American Eagle Foundation.
-Well known for its bass and crappie fishing, Douglas Lake can also be enjoyed from a boat, kayak, stand-up paddleboard, or simply by swimming in its sprawling green depths.
-Formed by the damming of the French Broad River, this reservoir spreads out for 28,000 acres, making it the 10th largest body of water by surface area in Tennessee.
+It’s the perfect setting for a fall national park road trip, and birders will also enjoy the many bald eagles in the region, which are bred and released by the American Eagle Foundation.
+Well known for its bass and crappie fishing, Douglas Lake can also be enjoyed from a boat, kayak or stand-up paddleboard, or simply by swimming in its sprawling green depths.
+Formed by the damming of the French Broad River, this reservoir spreads out over 28,000 acres, making it the tenth largest body of water by surface area in Tennessee.

 Hamilton Pool